 The Code 128 barcode symbology is used to create GS1-128 (formerly UCC128 or EAN128) barcodes such as the GS1-128 symbols and data structure for SSCC18 and SCC14.
-Every GS1-128 barcode begins with a Start C character followed by a (FNC1) “Function Code One” and an Application Identifier (AI) number.
+Every GS1-128 barcode begins with a Start C character followed by an (FNC1) “Function Code One” and an Application Identifier (AI) number.
 The AI defines a specific purpose for the data field after it.
-The combination of a the AI and its data field is referred to as the element string.
+The combination of the AI and its data field is referred to as the element string.

 - GS1-128 Symbol Size

 - Examples of encoding GS1-128

 - Decoding AIs and FNC1 Codes

 Below are some of the requirements for GS1-128 and how to implement them in IDAutomation products.

 According to GS1-128 specifications, the height of the barcode should be 15% of the length or 0.50 inch (1.3 CM), whichever is greater.

 - Within most GS1 applications, the X dimension may range from 10 mils (.025 cm) to 40 mils (.1 cm).
 When the X dimension used is between 10 and 16 mils, the symbol should be 0.50″ tall.
 When the X dimension used is between 16 and 40 mils, the symbol should be 1.25″ tall.
 The X dimension of 10 mils (0.10″) is recommended for use with most hand-held scanners.